mamy-CS/llm-d/guides/workload-autoscaling/README.md

 ## Installation

-WVA is installed as part of the workload-autoscaling guide, which includes the base llm-d inference-scheduling stack plus WVA and prometheus-adapter.
-The helmfile in `guides/workload-autoscaling/` will automatically install all components.
+WVA is installed as part of the workload-autoscaling guide, which includes the base llm-d inference-scheduling stack plus WVA.
+The helmfile in `guides/workload-autoscaling/` will install the base llm-d components and WVA. **Note**: Prometheus Adapter is a required dependency that must be installed separately (see [Step 3: Install Prometheus Adapter](#step-3-install-prometheus-adapter-required-dependency)).

 ### Step 1: Configure WVA Values